Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Emerging Inefficiencies: Baseline Experiments

 \subsection{Model Configuration}

-To isolate the results of experiments and perform \textit{ceteris paribus} analyses parameters are fixed to a unique value unless they are part of the experiment under study.
+We perform \textit{ceteris paribus} analyses parameters by fixing parameters values unless they are part of the experiment under study.
 The default environment is parametrized as follows:

 \begin{itemize}[partopsep=.8ex, itemsep=0pt] \item Simulations are run for 50,000 periods.
-If 50 periods represent about a week, then this corresponds to about 20 years. \item $H=5$ production phases with equal duration $T_h=6,\ \forall h$, hence $T=30$.\footnote{In this scenario durations are integers and the flexibility is high ($\delta=6$).} \item Demand is fixed to $\mu_d=1$ per period. \item Planning and allocation are operated every $\tau=50$ periods. \item The initial productivity levels are $a_u=0.2,\ a_s=1$. \item The learning (and forgetting) rate is set to $\gamma_a=0.001$ and the forgetting threshold is set to $\theta_a=0.2$.
-See note.\footnote{Notice that it implies that workers should spend at least 20\% of their time working on a task to prevent forgetting.
-So, unless they distribute their time equitably between the five tasks, they will tend forget at least one skill.} \item The depreciation rate is set to $\theta_b=0.0002$. \item Machine maintenance is triggered when the productivity of a machine goes under $\underline b=.8$.
-As in the related example $\omega=10$. \item The proactivity parameter is set to $r=1.5$. \end{itemize}
+If 50 periods represent about a week, then this corresponds to about 20 years. \item Production involves $H=5$ production phases with equal duration $T_h=6,\ \forall h$, hence $T=30$.\footnote{In this scenario durations are integers and $\delta=6$.} \item Demand is fixed to $\mu_d=1$ per period. \item Planning and allocation are operated every $\tau=50$ periods. \item The initial productivity levels are $a_u=0.2,\ a_s=1$, i.e. the firm recruits specialized workers. \item The learning-and-forgetting rate is set to $\gamma_a=0.001$ and the forgetting threshold is set to $\theta_a=0.2$.\footnote{Notice that it implies that workers should spend at least 20\% of their time working on a task to prevent forgetting.
+So, unless they distribute their time equitably between the five tasks, they will tend forget at least one skill.} \item The depreciation rate is set to $\theta_b=0.0002$. \item Machine maintenance is triggered when the productivity of a machine goes under $\underline b=.8$ and the maintenance cost parameter is set to $\omega=10$. \item The proactivity parameter is set to $r=1.5$. \end{itemize}